 By the way, if you don't have anyone around to rub it on your back (in that middle area that's hard to reach) - use a rubber cooking spatula to spread it.
 Works like a charm!

 I had a bad sunburn, so I talked to the pharmacist about the best product to use.
-She recommended CORN HUSKERS LOTION.
+She recommended corn huskers.
 I tried it and will never go back to plain old aloe.
 The Corn Husker's Lotion doesn't sting, and works just as well (if not better) than aloe.
 Try it for yourself!
-I found my at Osco Drug, but you should be able to find it at any drug store.
+I found it at my local drug store.

 Gold Bond Medicated Lotion is my new ointment of choice now.
 It took away the pain and itchiness that I had from a sunburn and left it feeling cool and tingly.